SwetaAIS2024/singapore_foursquare_dataset/README.md

 # Singapore Foursquare Synthetic Dataset Generation

-Transaction-only synthetic data generation pipeline for Singapore Foursquare check-in data.
+Transaction, Views and Reviews synthetic JSON data generation pipeline for Singapore Foursquare check-in data.

 ## Overview

 This project converts Foursquare Singapore check-in data (2013) into synthetic transaction datasets.
-All check-ins are converted to transactions - views and reviews are empty placeholders.
+All check-ins are converted to transactions and then we extrapolate the views and the reviews from the transactions.

 ---